tchlux/tchlux.github.io/research/2022-03_nn_svd/index.md

 <p class="caption">Data distribution at the first layer of the model.
 Interact with this visual <a href="./sphere_init/data_layer_1.html">here</a>.</p>

 <p class="visual">
-  <video controls="" autoplay="" loop="" type="video/mp4" src="./sphere_init/data_layer_6.mp4l"></video>
+  <video controls="" autoplay="" loop="" type="video/mp4" src="./sphere_init/data_layer_6.mp4"></video>
 </p>
 <p class="caption">Data distribution at the middle layer of the model.
 Interact with this visual <a href="./sphere_init/data_layer_6.html">here</a>.</p>

 <p class="visual">
-  <video controls="" autoplay="" loop="" type="video/mp4" src="./sphere_init/data_layer_6.mp4"></video>
+  <video controls="" autoplay="" loop="" type="video/mp4" src="./sphere_init/data_layer_10.mp4"></video>
 </p>
 <p class="caption">Data distribution at the last layer of the model.
 Interact with this visual <a href="./sphere_init/data_layer_10.html">here</a>.</p>

-The scaling problem is mostly gone!
-If anything we need to worry about the data getting scaled down, but over many repeated trials it seems to hold more closely to the original scale.
+The scaling problem is mostly gone, if anything it's been reversed (over many trials it balances closer to 1 though).
 Now the remaining issue is how distorted the data has become.
-Notice that our data that was nicely distributed over the unit ball has not been pushed into a flat arc-like pattern (we've lost a lot of input direction variance).
+Notice that our data that was nicely distributed over the unit ball has been pushed into a slightly flat and arc-like pattern (i.e., we've lost a lot of input direction variance).
 With this low dimensional input data, the distortions are not much of an issue, but when we have data that has high intrinsic dimension (≥ 10 nonzero principal components), then we